uncle-barchen/ruqmoi/ruqmoi.md

   + judgment: Treading on the tiger's tail.
 It does not bite you.
 Success is possible.
   + image: Discriminate between high and low; fortify the thinking of the people.
   + alchemy: I. The Path of Destiny - 7\.
 (Re)Set
-+ Tarot: The Hanged Man
++ Tarot: 12.
+The Hanged Man
   + upright: sacrifice, martyrdom, surrender, letting go, new perspectives, release
   + reversed: resistance, stalling, needless sacrifice, fear of sacrifice
 + Rune: ᛃ [Jera/Juniper](#αινιγματα)
   + poem: "Juniper with twisted beam, holds the daylight's dying gleam."
   + keywords: completion, harvest, year, ending, conclusion, accomplishment
 + The Wanderer's Oracle: Heaven ‖ Lake
+  + poem: "Blue sought blue, blessing sought blessed. / In time, still timeless, I turned toward / that fast and flowing firmament."
   + situation: The Wanderer sees a clear, blue sky reflected in a calm lake.
   + admonition: Take a respite here to consider, or reconsider, your path, progress, and goal.
 + Greek Myth: The Odyssey - 7\.
 The Phaiakians